president and vice presidents

 Lord Dennis Stevenson has a family member with epilepsy and has been an associate member of Epilepsy Society since 1999.
 He was chairman of Halifax Group (from 2001 to 2009) and chairman of Pearson plc (from 1997 to 2005).
 He is a director of the Economist Newspaper and the Western Union Company.

 He was made a life peer in 1999 and sits on the cross benches in the House of Lords.
 In May 2000, Tony Blair appointed him as chairman of the House of Lords Appointments Commission, with responsibility for vetting all members of the 'reformed' House of Lords and choosing the independent members.
 He headed the Stevenson Commission to examine the role of IT in schools, and has been awarded the first honorary doctorate of science from Cranfield School of Management.

-Lord Stevenson was co- president of our successful multi- million pound appeal to build, furnish and equip the Epilepsy Society Research Centre, which officially opened in March this year.
+Lord Stevenson was co- president of our successful multi- million pound appeal to build, furnish and equip the Epilepsy Society Research Centre, which officially opened in March 2013.